 Remember the events that caused this termination?
 Well, document it for legal proceedings.
-These documents may very well become an important piece of evidence during court proceedings.
+These documents may very well become important evidence during court proceedings.

 5. Avail Legal Assistance

-Approaching a lawyer may sound formidable, but there are lawyers out there whose area of expertise is employment related cases.
-Many of them will be working for you on contingency basis.
-Means you can pay them after settlement.
+Approaching a lawyer may sound formidable, but there are lawyers out there whose area of expertise is employment-related cases.
+Many of them will be working for you on a contingency basis. this means you pay them after your claim has been settled.

 6. Be Ready

-Legal formalities can take long to complete and a lot of twists and turns can be expected.
+Legal formalities can take longer to complete and a lot of twists and turns can be expected.
 You might all also be prepared to spend a lot of time and money.
-All this can take a toll emotionally and an attorney could offer clarity.
+All this can take its toll emotionally and an attorney will offer clarity.